Number of medical students pursuing a Doctor of Osteopathic Medicine degree has increased by 85 percent in past decade

 Though most DOs receive training in primary care, they can specialize in numerous other areas.

-Chmielewski said demand for osteopathic doctors is growing.
+Chmielewski said demand for holistic health is growing.
 With the expense and side effects of prescription medication and surgery, more patients don’t want to take these routes if they don’t have to.

 That’s why Chmielewski started the Falcon Clinic.

 “Seeing the necessary but episodic care, I figured there must be a way to give them better, more comprehensive care,” Chmielewski said.
 “I opened the Falcon Clinic in 2004.
 The purpose of that clinic was to provide general medical care but to incorporate osteopathic medicine to offer a more comprehensive style for acute problems.”

 The rise in interest in osteopathic medicine has led to more schools teaching osteopathic medicine.
 Thirty-one states have osteopathic medical schools.

 “There’s been a buzz for a long time,” said Barbara Greenwald, executive director of the New York State Osteopathic Medical Society in New York City.